miromannino/Contributions-Importer-For-Github/README.md

 <img alt="idea" src="https://github.com/miromannino/contributions-importer-for-github/blob/resources/fig.png" />
 </p>

 _Contributions Importer_ will create instead mock code in order to report which languages have been used in the source repository.

-A mock git repository can be used more than one.
-In this way you can import multiple private repositories into only one mock repository, which will gather changes
+You can also have multiple source git repository as well in order to report activities from several private git repositories.

 ## Reasons